 Wedding Day -- July 1980.

-We have three grown daughters, one of which still lives at home, and we are raising our 6-year-old grandson.
+We have three grown daughters, one of which still lives at home, and we have two grandsons.
 I have always loved looking at life through the eyes of my children.
 Children have a unique perspective on the world, and the honesty to share their view with whoever will listen.

 My favorite photo of our girls ... taken in 1989.